ebaauw/homebridge-hue/README.md

 - HomeKit support for colour temperature on all _Color temperature lights_ and _Extended color lights_;
 - HomeKit support for groups on a Hue bridge or deCONZ gateway, including recalling Hue bridge `GroupScene` scenes and deCONZ gateway scenes, and turning off streaming for Hue bridge `Entertainment` groups;
 - HomeKit support for enabling/disabling sensors, schedules, and rules on a Hue bridge or deCONZ gateway;
 - Monitoring Hue bridge and deCONZ gateway resources (sensors, lights, groups, schedules, and rules) from HomeKit, without the need to refresh the HomeKit app.
-To achieve this, homebridge-hue polls the bridge / gateway to detect state changes.
+To achieve this, Homebridge Hue polls the bridge / gateway to detect state changes.
 In addition, it subscribes to the push notifications provided by the deCONZ gateway;
 - Automatic discovery of Hue bridges and deCONZ gateways; support for multiple bridges / gateways; support for both v2 (square) and v1 (round) Hue bridge; works in combination with the native HomeKit functionality of the v2 Hue bridge;
 - Includes the command line utilities `dc_eventlog` and `ph`.

 1) Hue bridge only
 2) deCONZ only

-Please see the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of homebridge-hue.
+Please see the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of Homebridge Hue.

 ### Prerequisites
-You need a Philips Hue bridge or deCONZ gateway to connect homebridge-hue to your ZigBee lights, switches, and sensors.
-I recommend using the latest Hue bridge firmware, with API v1.28.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher, and the latest deCONZ beta, v2.05.48 or higher.
+You need a Philips Hue bridge or deCONZ gateway to connect Homebridge Hue to your ZigBee lights, switches, and sensors.
+I recommend using the latest Hue bridge firmware, with API v1.36.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher, and the latest deCONZ beta, v2.05.75 or higher.

 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for details.
-I run deCONZ and homebridge-hue together on a Raspberry Pi 3 model B, with a [RaspBee](https://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control/raspbee/?L=1) add-on board.
+I run deCONZ and Homebridge Hue together on a Raspberry Pi 3 model B, with a [RaspBee](https://phoscon.de/en/raspbee) add-on board.
-I recommend using wired Ethernet to connect the server running Homebridge, the Hue bridge, and the AppleTV.
+I recommend using wired Ethernet to connect the server running Homebridge, the Hue bridge, and the AppleTV or HomePod acting as home hub.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
-To use the full features of homebridge-hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).
+To use the full features of Homebridg Hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).
 For HomeKit automation, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).

 ## Commands